 This hugely popular and much anticipated month long festival, which is often described as the world's largest cultural event, serves up a plethora of traditional south Indian Carnatic music, dance, and other arts.
 Over 1,000 performances take place during the festival, along with music related seminars, discussions, and demonstrations.
-Note: The music festival is continuing despite the tragic Chennai floods.
+It's also referred to as the December Season.

 The open air India Dance Festival is held against a background of rock sculptures in the beach town of Mamallapuram, just south of Chennai.
 It runs for a month and showcases a range of classical and folk dances from all over India.

 - When: December 25 to January 25 every year.

 - Where: Arjuna's Penance, Mamallapuram, near Chennai, Tamil Nadu.

 Set against the surreal backdrop of Kutch's white salt desert, the Rann Utsav showcases the region's culture and heritage (although it's unfortunately become rather commercial and overcrowded).
 Activities include folk dances and music, food stalls, ATV rides, camel cart rides, paramotoring, meditation, yoga, and trips to surrounding destinations.
 A luxury tent village is constructed on the fringe of the salt desert to accommodate visitors.
 Gujarat Tourism offers package tours.
 Read more about how to visit the Great Rann of Kutch.

 - When: Until February 23, 2020.
 It's best on full moon nights to see the moon shining on the salt.
 (November 12, December 12, January 11 and February 9).

 - Where: Great Rann of Kutch salt desert, Dhordo, Gujarat.